movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### 2. Transaction and allocator core

-Add transaction handles, reservations, free-space indexes, pinned extents, ordered extents, and delayed references.
+Free-space indexes are in place.
+Add transaction handles, reservations, pinned extents, ordered extents, and delayed references.
 Exercise them with kernel diagnostics or a small in-kernel test harness, but keep the public filesystem read-only.

 ### 3. B-tree writer